EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 - Import a VM into **Hyper-V Manager** (or use an existing VM).
 - In Failover Cluster Manager's **Roles** page, select **Configure Role**, and then select **Virtual Machine**.

-After creating or importing a protected VM, configure VM settings as follows on **Hyper-V Manager**.
+After creating or importing a protected VM, configure VM settings as follows on **Hyper-V Manager**:
 - **Automatic Start Action**
 	- **Nothing**
 - **Automatic Stop Action**